salkuadrat/BiometricX/README.md

 }
 ```

-Decrypt data using biometric authentication.
+To decrypt data using biometric authentication.

 ```dart
 // Use the same biometricKey that is used to encrypt your message.